 In 2006, MAREA began holding monthly events at what is now the TEK Park Innovative Technology Campus in Breinigsville, PA.
 Always free and open to the public, past speakers include researchers and book authors (such as Michael Mann, Brian Czech, Bob Curry, Paul Rosier, Dork Sahagian, Charles Fishman, to name a few), do-it-yourselfers (living off-grid and in net-zero homes, for example), technology experts (e.g., solar designers & installers, wind and biomass professionals, battery manufacturers), energy efficiency experts (e.g., building performance, lighting, behavior), policy analysts and advocates (e.g., Penn Future, Citizens Climate Lobby), grid operation specialists (e.g., PJM, PPL), and a wide range of sustainability practioners in areas related to plant life, biodiversity, and environmental stewardship, and many more!

-MAREA has also held three Production Electric Vehicle Shows at TEK Park, giving attendees the opportunity to see and drive electric vehicles and talk with owners about their experience, and most recently an alternatively-fueled yard equipment event where attendees tried out mowers, trimmers and scythes (yep!).
+MAREA also holds Production Electric Vehicle Shows at TEK Park, giving attendees the opportunity to see and drive electric vehicles and talk with owners about their experience, and has recently added alternatively-fueled yard equipment events where attendees tried out mowers, trimmers and scythes (yep!).